 - - Double impulse sealers – these use foot and automation.

-- - Sealers that allow customisation – cutting/crimping
+- - Sealers that allow customization – cutting/crimping

 Direct/Constant Sealers

-Unlike impulse sealers, this machine maintains heat constantly in both jaws; drawing energy for as long as it is switched on.
-Subsequently, the heat infiltration is better and therefore the ideal option for sealing thicker materials.
-Direct heat sealers should be used when the following materials are at hand; coated aluminum foil, poly cello films, gusset bags, coated Kraft papers, waxed paper, cellophane, mylar, and coated PP.Companies that trade in heat sealers will be able to offer advice on which heat sealer should be used for your activity.
-It may be that instead of a direct heat or impulse sealer your choice should be one of the other types on the market:
+Unlike impulse sealers, this machine maintains heat constantly in both jaws, drawing energy for as long as it is switched on.
+Subsequently, the heat infiltration is better and, therefore, the ideal option for sealing thicker materials.
+Direct heat sealers should be used when the materials are at hand; coated aluminum foil, poly cello films, gusset bags, coated Kraft papers, waxed paper, cellophane, mylar, and coated PP.Companies that trade in heat sealers can offer advice on which heat sealer should be used for your activity.
+It may be that instead of a direct heat or impulse sealer, your choice should be one of the other types on the market:

-Band/Continuous Heat Sealers: In this process, a belt drives the item towards a heated wheel which is continuously switched on at a preset temperature.
+Band/Continuous Heat Sealers: In this process, a belt drives the item towards a heated wheel, continuously switched on at a preset temperature.

 Vacuum Sealers: air is removed from the barrier bag before sealing.
-The barrier bag ensures that the products stay intact, especially if the item is to be stored for a long time and the sealing process renders the package much smaller, saving valuable storage space.
+The barrier bag ensures that the products stay intact, especially if the item is to be stored for a long time, and the sealing process renders the package much more minor, saving valuable storage space.
 Vacuum sealing is ideal for preventing corrosion.

 Clam Shell sealers: Specifically made to seal clamshell packaging.
 This type of packaging is especially effective for electronic items that may be vulnerable to theft.